Property 7 min read

 Many landlords focus on getting the licence and then neglect the ongoing management requirements.
 But councils can inspect at any time, and failure to comply with management regulations is a separate offence from licensing failures.
 You can have a perfectly valid licence and still face prosecution for management failures.

 What to do: Create a compliance calendar.
 Gas safety checks annually.
 Electrical installation condition reports every 5 years (or less if specified).
 Fire alarm testing weekly.
 Emergency lighting monthly.
 Document everything.
+And from March 2026, new Simplified Recycling legislation requires separate weekly food waste collection for all households including HMOs, with a £5,000 fixed penalty for non-compliance.
+Add that to the calendar too.

 6. Not budgeting for compliance from the start